XVARY Composite Score

 -

-investors appear to be giving ashland stock a resiliency premium.
+Investors appear to be giving ashland stock a resiliency premium.

 -

-the equity has bounced off the lows it experienced last year, rising almost 25% since our latenovember report.the issue’s recovery is surprising given the fact that fiscal first-quarter revenues were down vs. prior year for the fifth successive quarter (year ends september 30th).
+the issue’s recovery is surprising given the fact that fiscal first-quarter revenues were down vs. prior year for the fifth successive quarter (year ends september 30th).

 -

-in addition, the company posted a loss, albeit a relatively small one.
+In addition, the company posted a loss, albeit a relatively small one.

 -

-still, we don’t think this is justified considering such a huge leap in the stock price.the rebound was probably a result of investors thinking that the stock had been trading at book value plus cash per share for long enough, and that the life sciences’ and personal care businesses deserved a higher ebitda multiple for their resilience during tough economic times.
+the rebound was probably a result of investors thinking that the stock had been trading at book value plus cash per share for long enough, and that the life sciences’ and personal care businesses deserved a higher ebitda multiple for their resilience during tough economic times.

 -

-specialty additives, and intermediates have been suffering from waning demand.
+Specialty additives, and intermediates have been suffering from waning demand.

 source: company earnings report, 2026